 Build-ups are one of the essential elements of today’s dance music.
 They drive the track forward, introduce an uplifting feeling, and raise the overall energy level.
-There is no denying that build-ups with more or less complex drops can be found in most of today’s top charting E.D.M. tracks.
-I am sure you will agree that making a layered build-up can be never ending fun.
-Nevertheless, sometimes this can be a time consuming process.
+There is no denying that build-ups with more or less complex drops can be found in most of the today’s top charting E.D.M. tracks.
+I am sure you will agree that making a layered build-up can be never-ending fun.
+Nevertheless, sometimes this can be a time-consuming process.
 Combining an intense build-up with enough tension and a drop always works well on the dance floor.
 In my opinion, it’s always better to combine elements like snare rolls, white noise, synth risers into one effective buildup than to use them separately.
 This can be particularly useful for breakdowns in the track.
-In the next tutorial I will try to demonstrate how to make an effective buildup, one step at a time.
+In the next tutorial, I will try to demonstrate how to make an effective buildup, one step at a time.

 Creating a formidable Snare Roll